What Makes for Cheap Health Insurance for a Single Person?

 The level of extras cover you choose certainly determines the annual limits you can claim.
 Restrictions on what percentage you can be reimbursed for each claim will almost always vary too.
 You can claim 100% on some services, while others may be a smaller percentage.
 Check your product disclosure statement for full details.

 Basic Extras: Usually provides cover for optical, chiro, dental and physiotherapy.
-Basic extras is a good choice if you’re reasonably healthy and don’t have many ongoing health concerns.
+Basic extras is a good choice if you’re reasonably healthy and don’t have any ongoing health concerns.

 Medium Extras: The next level of cover will have even more inclusions.
 The premium is higher, hence you’ll get cover for more things like psychology, major dental, podiatry, and remedial massage.
 Annual limits may also increase.